Your Projects List, completeAUTHOR: Francisco Sáez

 One of the most interesting components of GTD is the Projects List.
-Having a list of projects is an amazing discovery for those who are accustomed to working with a simple list of to-do tasks.
+Having a list of projects is an amazing discovery for those who are accustomed to working with a simple to-do list.

 If you don’t have a complete index of your projects, chances are you get too busy, because you are always open to take on more commitments than you should.
 If you don’t have a clear idea of your landscape, it is likely that you end up complaining about how many things you have to do, without really knowing how you got into this situation.
 Having a to-do list and a calendar with your appointments is not enough, because a million new things will show up and you will think you should do almost all of them.